 “We’ve always had collies,” Joan says.
 “We also always camped, even as kids.
 We knew what worked at a campsite.
 When this one came on the market, we jumped on it.”

-So, what’s at Sault Ste.
+What’s at Sault Ste.
 Marie KAO Holidays?

 Campsites for tents, RVs and cabins – several pet-friendly.
 Ok, that’s true of most KOA campgrounds.
 But do they have separate big dog and little dog leash free zones?
 Do they have an agility field?